 Diagenesis (page 183)

-I drew taphos (meaning “burial”) from taphonomy — the study of how organisms decay.
-Headings were inspired by or appropriated from the Pyramid Texts.
-This idea more generally came about while thinking of mushroom burial suits, the Coca-Cola eggshell experiment I did as a kid, and William Basinski’s The Disintegration Loops.
+I drew the word taphos (meaning “burial”) from taphonomy—the study of how organisms decay.
+Chapter headings were inspired by or taken directly from the Pyramid Texts.
+More generally, this idea came about while thinking about The Disintegration Loops, mushroom burial suits, and the Coca-Cola eggshell-melting experiment I did as a kid.

-You can read the novel here, and the underlying code is here.
+You can read the novel here, and view the underlying code here.